 Heat the mix on medium for about five minutes, stirring well to ensure all the sugar is dissolved.

 While the base is chilling prepare the Oreos.
-The trick to getting great texture in this ice cream is to make two different sized Oreos and pre-freeze them before adding them to your ice cream.
+The trick to getting great texture in this ice cream is to make two different-sized Oreos and pre-freeze them before adding them to your ice cream.

 Take about half the Oreos and cut them into quarters.
 Put them into an airtight container and into the freezer.

-Take the other half of the Oreos and cut into much smaller pieces.
+Take the other half of the Oreos and cut them into much smaller pieces.
 You want them to be about ¼ inch big or smaller.
 If necessary transfer to a bowl and give a few bashes with a pestle or the end of a rolling pin.
 Transfer to another airtight container and freeze.

 Remove your ice cream base from the fridge and give it a stir.
 Churn the ice cream.
 When the ice cream has nearly finished churning and is nearly the consistency of soft serve, add the container of SMALLER frozen Oreo pieces.

 Allow the ice cream to finish churning.
 Remove the storage container from the freezer.
 Put about a third of the larger frozen Oreo pieces into the bottom of the container.
 Add half the churned ice cream.
 And another third of the larger frozen Oreo pieces.
 Add the remaining ice cream.
-Finally top with the last of the larger Oreo pieces.
+Finally, top with the last of the larger Oreo pieces.
 Cover and freeze for about four hours or until firm.

 How to serve